Digital Product Development Glossary

 A corner case is a condition which doesn’t follow the typical or expected flow of a user inside your app.

 Let’s say you have an app which requires registration using email.
 You would make sure that a user can register with a .com, .net, or .org email address.
-However, thanks to the new TLDs that were announced over the past few years, let’s say a user tried to register using an email address like email@example.com.
-That would be considered an corner case, which the developers would need to handle correctly.
+However, thanks to the new TLDs that were announced over the past few years, let’s say a user tried to register using an email address like firstname.lastname@example.org.
+That would be considered a corner case, which the developers would need to handle correctly.

 Corner cases increase dramatically as an app grows in complexity.